alshdavid/BorrowScript/specification/concurrency-and-parallelism.md

 # Concurrency and Parallelism

-TSBC includes the capacity to use a single thread directly or use a green thread  tasks queue that spans an allocated thread pool.
+BorrowScript includes the capacity to use a single thread directly or use a green thread  tasks queue that spans an allocated thread pool.

 This is split specifically into two objects; `Thread` and `Queue`. <br>You construct a `Queue` using a list of `Thread` instances.